credibledoc/credible-doc/credible-doc-generator/src/main/resources/template/markdown/credible-doc-generator/README.md

 &&beginPlaceholder {
     "className": "com.credibledoc.substitution.content.generator.resource.ResourcesListMarkdownGenerator",
-    "description": "List of resources from classpath of the credible-doc-generator application.", "parameters": {"endWith": ".md"}
+    "description": "List of templates used for the documentation.", "parameters": {"endsWith": ".md"}
 } &&endPlaceholder

 As you can notice, this generated document and its template have the common parts,